Last Updated: December 13, 2020

 The advantages of email marketing don’t seem to be diminishing.
 The format allows brands to effectively create relationships with their consumers while also giving them opportunities to purchase.
 Put simply, email makes it easy to communicate with interested customers outside the clutter and noise that surrounds most social media platforms.

 Its personalization options make it unique to nearly every other marketing type.
 Marketers can easily format, space, and design messages with more freedom.
-And the email marketing stats show consumers responding positively to this.
+And the email marketing statistics show consumers responding positively to this.
 So if you want to boost your sales, consider revamping your email marketing campaign with these latest stats in mind.

 - WebStrategies Inc.